Four language and communication skills

 - Listen to the radio and podcasts

 - Those who wish to listen and understand spoken language can learn through books, courses, and lots and lots of both intensive and extensive listening to native audio.
-This is common amongst conference interpreters.
+This is common among conference interpreters.

 Together with speaking, listening is fundamental to mastering a second language.